dxe/dxesf-docs/docs/index.md

 Meetings are normally open to the public, but advanced request is required.
 Anyone interested in visiting an SF Bay Core meeting should email [sfbay@directactioneverywhere.com](mailto:sfbay@directactioneverywhere.com) with the request.
-The first hour of regular meetings are reserved for executive session.
+The first hour of regular meetings is reserved for executive session.

 ## 7. Committees and Working Groups